 - 2/3 cup dark or golden raisins

-- 1/4 cup Earth Balance buttery spread, melted
+- 1/4 cup Earth Balance or other vegan buttery spread, melted

 - 1/2 cup natural granulated sugar